What is MTBF? (Mean Time Between Failures)

 The next step to gathering data is using it to proactively perform preventive maintenance.
 Investing the time to perform maintenance checks and activities such as checking for proper lubrication, aligning calibration systems, and cleaning pays off by significantly reducing the number of major stoppages due to breakdowns.

-Relating MTBF to Availability
+How to Relate MTBF to System Availability

 This is quantified by the following equation:

-Availability = MTBF / (MTBF + MTR)
+Availability = MTBF / (MTBF + MTTR)

 Availability is one of the three factors contributing to the overall equipment effectiveness of a plant.
 The above equation signifies the relationship of improving the MTBF and other metrics related to improving the plant’s performance.